-interface INTERFACE-ID (Optional) Specifies the interface ID on which the weight configuration of different scheduler. , (Optional) Specifies a series of interfaces, or separate a range of interfaces from a previous range.
-No space is allowed before and after the comma. - (Optional) Specifies a range of interfaces.
+interface INTERFACE-ID (Optional) Specifies the interface ID on which the weight configuration of different scheduler.
+3 (Optional) Specifies a series of interfaces or separates a range of interfaces from a previous range.
+No space is allowed before or after the comma. - (Optional) Specifies a range of interfaces.
 No space is allowed before and after the hyphen.